 Yamaha THR30II – $499 / £399

-The original THR introduced the concept of the ‘third’ amp in desktop-friendly dimensions.
-This MKII introduces refined modelling, optional battery power and bluetooth connectivity.
+The original THR was a trailblazer for the ‘third’ amp category, with its desktop-friendly dimensions and great feature set.
+This MKII improves its modelling tones, offering optional battery power and bluetooth connectivity.

 Blackstar ID:Core Beam – $289 / £229